Edita Tahiri: Writing and lecturing

+Awards and recognition

 For her professional work she has received many appreciations, awards, titles and international honorary memberships, including being an honorary citizen of the town of Little Rock, USA (1993), honorary Commissioner of Tennessee District Council, USA (1993), Member of the International Consortium of the Defense Academy and Institute for Security Studies, 2001, Member of the Political Commission, Transatlantic Institute, Brussels, 2005.
 She was the co-founder and member of the executive board of the Organization of Nations and Unrepresented Peoples with its headquarters at The Hague, (1992).
 Currently she is a lecturer at the Department of Political Science, in the field of foreign policy and diplomacy.
 In addition, she lectures at world universities.
 She has participated in and given speeches at many international conferences and has given many interviews to world media, including CNN, BBC, Euro news, etc.

 She speaks fluent Albanian, English, Turkish, Serbian, and Croatian.